dushkin/mend-io-test/readme.md

     3.2.
 GH_TOKEN - your Github token
         3.2.1.
 I used a CLASSIC token, and without thinking too much I enables all the permissions for it.

 4. Running the tests will create logs under targets\surefire-reports and a spark-report-********.html report file

+5. Providers should be supplied via a configuration file.
+For this project I select them hardcoded in test files.

-5. I do not declare this as my best effort, but I think, given this work will be thrown to the garbage bin tomorrow, it is good enough to show my abilities.
+6. I do not declare this as my best effort, but I think, given this work will be thrown to the garbage bin tomorrow, it is good enough to show my abilities.

 Thanks!!!